DIY Welding Jig Ideas to Improve Accuracy in a Small Shop

 Step-by-step:

-1. Cut vees in 2×6 oak at 45 degrees, 4 inches apart.
+1. Cut vees in 2×6 oak at 45 degrees, spaced 4 inches apart.

-2. Drill chain holes, add eye bolts.
+2. Drill chain holes and add eye bolts.

-4. Tack quadrants, rotate 90 degrees each.
+4. Tack in quadrants, rotating 90 degrees each time.

-Filler: ER70S-2 for clean tube welds, 18-22 volts.
+Filler: ER70S-2 for clean tube welds at 18-22 volts.

 Step-by-Step Guide to Your First Full Jig Build

-1. Sketch: 12-inch base plate, L-arm, stop pin.
+1. Sketch it out: 12-inch base plate, L-arm, stop pin.

-2. Cut: Plasma angles, drill pin hole.
+2. Cut: plasma the angles, drill the pin hole.

-5. Test: Run scrap parts—adjust as needed.
+5. Test: run scrap parts through it and adjust as needed.

 Pro Tips for Machine Settings and Joint Prep with Jigs

 Jigs amplify good habits.
-For MIG on 16-gauge, 14 volts, 100% argon/CO2 mix.
-Prep: 37.5-degree bevel, 1/16 gap.
-For stick, 6011 at 90-110 amps on DC+.
+For MIG on 16-gauge, try 14 volts with a 100% argon/CO2 mix.
+Prep your joints with a 37.5-degree bevel and a 1/16-inch gap.
+For stick, run 6011 at 90-110 amps on DC+.

 Common Mistakes with DIY Jigs and Quick Fixes